-Pediatric Sepsis Rule-In Criteria by Age Suspected or known infection plus three criteria Less than 28 days 1-12 months 1 year but less than 2 years 2-4 years 5-12 years 13-17 years Heart Rate (sustained) greater than 205 bpm greater than 205 bpm greater than 190 bpm greater than 140 bpm greater than 140 bpm greater than 100 bpm Respiratory Rate greater than 60 rpm greater than 60 rpm greater than 40 rpm greater than 40 rpm greater than 34 rpm greater than 25 rpm Temp greater than 38.0 C° or greater than 100.4 F° Cap Refill/Skin Delayed (greater than 3 seconds), mottled Systolic BP (mmHg) less than 60 less than 70 (less than 70+ (age x2)) (less than 70+ (age x2)) (less than 70+ (age x2)) less than 90 Mental Status Unresponsive, confused, inappropriate, lethargic High Risk Condition Cancer, Asplenia, Sickle Cell Disease, bone marrow or solid organ transplant, central or indwelling line/catheter, immunodeficiency or immunosuppression Meeting any of these criteria indicates standing order initiation of a fluid bolus.
+Suspected or known infection plus three criteria Less than 28 days 1-12 months 1 year but less than 2 years 2-4 years 5-12 years 13-17 years Heart Rate (sustained) greater than 205 bpm greater than 205 bpm greater than 190 bpm greater than 140 bpm greater than 140 bpm greater than 100 bpm Respiratory Rate greater than 60 rpm greater than 60 rpm greater than 40 rpm greater than 40 rpm greater than 34 rpm greater than 25 rpm Temp greater than 38.0 C° or greater than 100.4 F° Cap Refill/Skin Delayed (greater than 3 seconds), mottled Systolic BP (mmHg) less than 60 less than 70 (less than 70+ (age x2)) (less than 70+ (age x2)) (less than 70+ (age x2)) less than 90 Mental Status Unresponsive, confused, inappropriate, lethargic High Risk Condition Cancer, Asplenia, Sickle Cell Disease, bone marrow or solid organ transplant, central or indwelling line/catheter, immunodeficiency or immunosuppression Cancer, Asplenia, Sickle Cell Disease, bone marrow or solid organ transplant, central or a) Carefully monitor airway and respiratory status.
+Manage as required using the appropriate respiratory distress protocol (especially for patients with suspected pneumonia).

-IF A PEDIATRIC PATIENT MEETS THE ABOVE PEDIATRIC SEPSIS RULE-IN CRITE-RIA BY AGE, THIS PATIENT IS A PRIORITY 1 OR 2 PATIENT AND REQUIRES NOTIFICATION AS "SEPSIS ALERT" TO THE NEAREST APPROPRIATE FACILITY PRIOR TO ARRIVAL.
+IF A PEDIATRIC PATIENT MEETS THE ABOVE PEDIATRIC SEPSIS RULE-IN CRITERIA BY AGE, THIS PATIENT IS A PRIORITY 1 OR 2 PATIENT AND REQUIRES NOTIFICATION AS "SEPSIS ALERT" TO THE NEAREST APPROPRIATE FACILITY PRIOR TO ARRIVAL.